bamsi/jukwaa/README.md

 # Jukwaa la Afya

 This is a forum for sharing tips about lifestyle diseases.
 The website has been designed to address the challenge of non communicable disease which is currently affecting lives of young men and women.
+The system has been designed using mobile first approach, whereby the website responds to different screen sizes.

 ![Alt text](/images/screenshot.PNG?raw=true "Home page")